kirkofypsi/7DWorkProblemModel/dimensions/opportunities.md

 * *working across multiple projects is common*

 ### OVERLY CHALLENGING WORK
 > Work is perceived as overly challenging.
-Employees are expected to perform at the level that doesn't correspond with their knowledge or experience.
+Employees are expected to perform at a level that doesn't correspond with their knowledge or experience.
 This can be also a consequence of the organization not being able to efficiently reduce the complexity of its systems or processes.

 __Exemplary statements reported by employees:__